Stone Cold (Swindells novel): Background

 With Stone Cold, Robert Swindells sought to inspire sympathy and understanding in young readers for the struggles of homeless teenagers.
 He was inspired to write a book about the homeless after being angered by a comment made by the Minister of Housing, George Young, who said that homeless people were “the sort of people one steps on when coming out of the opera”.
 The working title of the book was originally Out of the Opera (Note: In another source, Swindells is quoted as saying that the original title was Leaving the Opera.) before later being changed to Paved with Cold and finally settling on Stone Cold.
 As part of his research for the book, Swindell spent three nights sleeping outside on Camden High Street in London, where he talked to a number of homeless people.
-The character of Shelter was based off of a drill instructor from when Swindells was a recruit in the RAF.
+The character of Shelter was based on a drill instructor from when Swindells was a recruit in the RAF.